OrkoHunter/orkohunter/content/blog/letters.md

 I have developed a habbit of writing letters to friends and family for the past few years.
 Today, I made some of them public at [orkohunter.net/letters](/letters).
 Some of the letters are responses, and some have responses as well.
 I have included the complete correspondence in each case.

 All of the people involved in my correspondances have granted me the permission to publish them.
 One of them strongly encouraged me to do so, when I came up with this idea four months ago.
 I have removed all the names of people and places which could easily reveal their identity.
 I want to keep writing and hearing from them.
-I made sure my actions don't not affect it.
+I made sure my actions do not affect it.

 I will keep updating the space [orkohunter.net/letters](/letters) based on my discretion.